-Pamela Perry is a sociologist and independent scholar living in Oakland, California.
+Pamela Perry is a sociologist and independent scholar.
 She is the author of Shades of White: White Kids and Racial Identities in High School.

 Junaid Rana is Associate Professor of Asian American Studies at the University of Illinois at Urbana-Champaign.
-He is the author of Terrifying Muslims: Race and Labor in the South Asian Diaspora.
+He is the author of Terrifying Muslims: Race and Labor in the South Asian Diaspora (2011).

-Chandan Reddy is Associate Professor of English and Gender, Women and Sexuality Studies at the University of Washington–Seattle.
-He is the author of Freedom with Violence: Race, Sexuality, and the U.S. State, which won awards from the Modern Language Association and the Asian American Studies Association.
-He is currently at work on a new book, Burials of Globalization: Race, Rights, and the Failures of Culture.
+Chandan Reddy (he/him) is Associate Professor of Gender, Women, and Sexuality Studies and Comparative History of Ideas at the University of Washington.
+He is the author of Freedom with Violence: Race, Sexuality, and the US State.

 Juana María Rodríguez is Professor of Gender and Women’s Studies at the University of California-Berkeley.
 Her most recent book is Sexual Futures, Queer Gestures, and Other Latina Longings.

 Valerie Rohy is Professor of English at the University of Vermont.
 Her most recent book is Anachronism and Its Others: Sexuality, Race, Temporality.

 Andrew Ross is Professor of Social and Cultural Analysis at New York University.
 He is the author of Stone Men: The Palestinians Who Built Israel, Creditocracy and the Case for Debt Refusal, and Nice Work if You Can Get It: Life and Labor in Precarious Times.